socrateasehq/coding-challenge-qb/level_4/4_remove_white_space/problem.md

 ## Problem Statement

-Write a Java Program to remove all white spaces from a string without using replace().
+Write a Program to remove all white spaces from a string without using replace().

 ## Example